Oh Kenedy. I’ve learned so much from you.

 Non-stop drinks at the pool?
 Check!
 Looking cute while doing it?
 Check!

 When I first tested the fit for that first dress, I used a leftover remnant of iridescent purple stretch taffeta that I had no idea how or why it was in my stash.
 Regardless, the color was gorgeous, though I only had enough to make the front and back, no sleeves.
-So I locked in the fit, liked it sans sleeves, and used the cheesecloth with an embroidery look.
+So I locked in the fit, liked it sans sleeves, and used the cotton with an embroidery look.

 Back then I was 15 pounds heavier, so I’d made a size 18 with a few modifications: moved the back V up 2”, cut the hem at size 14 (#shortgirlproblems) and tamed the wide trapeze sweep by grading to a size 14 below the waist, and left off the back ties because laziness.
 I thought it was perfect.

-And even though it's a bit big now, I still can use it as a bathing suit cover up.
+And even though it’s a bit big now, I still can use it as a bathing suit cover-up.

 Of course when it came time to make it again I had to size down a bit.
-However I overshot the mark!
+However, I overshot the mark!
 I probably should have made a straight size 14 but I opted for a 12 because that’s the size my Loretta is and I figured with the stretch in the taffeta it would be fine.

 It will be if and when I shave another inch off my boobs!

 So the resulting dress is a tad tight.
 But I leveled up my sewing this time around with some of the techniques.
 I once again used French seams because, even though it feels like I’m sewing the whole thing twice (you technically are), they look so pretty!
 But this time I also ALMOST mastered a narrow hem!
-I’ve never been able to make the narrow hem foot work for me but this time i had to.
-The hem was at just the right length so i couldn’t bring it up much.
+I’ve never been able to make the narrow hem foot work for me but this time I had to.
+The hem was at just the right length so I couldn’t bring it up much.
 And the cap sleeves look so good with a narrow hem.
 I guess I could have satin stitched it or tried to figure it out on my serger, but I didn’t have matching serger threads.

-Look at the a beautiful shoulder with the self-bias tape neckline and that narrow hem on the cap sleeve.
+Look at the beautiful shoulder with the self-bias tape neckline and that narrow hem on the cap sleeve.
 I even did French seams on the sleeves!

 The last time I didn’t put in the back ties in and it slipped all over the place.
 So this time I did (it’s a cute feature), and that can really affect the fit!